 What is happening?

 The practice is and will continue to provide services – it is not closing.
 However, it needs to relocate due to challenges with its current physical location.

 There are no plans to reduce the services available for the community.
 We currently have clinic rooms available at the practice and are committed to proactively looking at ways to encourage practitioners to utilise the site.
-An Expression of Interest has recently been distributed via various stakeholders and media platforms and we will continue to keep you informed of progress as it occurs.
+An Expression of Interest continues to be published via various stakeholders and media platforms and we will continue to keep you informed of progress as it occurs.